locka99/cpp-to-rust-book/features_of_rust/structs.md

 pub struct Person { /* ... */ }
 ```

-If you want publicaccess a member of a struct (including modifying it if its mutable), then mark it `pub`.
+If you want public access a member of a struct (including modifying it if its mutable), then mark it `pub`.

 ```rust
 pub struct Person {